aws/aws-step-functions-data-science-sdk-python/README.rst

   gpg: Signature made Thu 31 Oct 12:14:53 2019 PDT
   gpg:                using RSA key CC160577B7BF9D3D6E5D51C560EB103AE314A809
-  gpg: Good signature from "Stepfunctions-Python-SDK-Signing <stepfunctions-developer-experience@amazon.com>" [unknown]
+  gpg: Good signature from "Stepfunctions-Python-SDK-Signing <stepfunctions-developer-experience [at] amazon.com>" [unknown]
   gpg: WARNING: This key is not certified with a trusted signature!
   gpg:          There is no indication that the signature belongs to the owner.
   Primary key fingerprint: CC16 0577 B7BF 9D3D 6E5D  51C5 60EB 103A E314 A809

-If the output contains the phrase Good signature from "AWS Data Science Workflows Python SDK <stepfunctions-developer-experience@amazon.com>", it means that the signature has successfully been verified, and you can proceed to run the AWS Data Science Workflows Python SDK package.
+If the output contains the phrase Good signature from "AWS Data Science Workflows Python SDK <stepfunctions-developer-experience [at] amazon.com>", it means that the signature has successfully been verified, and you can proceed to run the AWS Data Science Workflows Python SDK package.